For decision-makers · IT manager

 The certs that move your team, in the order they actually go

 You lead a working IT team and sign off on where the training budget goes.
 What you need is not a vendor pitch — it is a start-here → advancement ladder per seat, the real per-seat fees, and an honest look at what renewals will cost you in year two.
 That is this page.
-We sell no training and take no referral placement, so the ladder below has nothing to sell you.
+No provider paid for placement in the ladder below, and none can — provider money never moves a figure or a recommendation here.

 The mandate